bahaaldine/timelion-google-analytics/README.md

   }
 ...
 ```
-Note that I've created a Google object that conains a service_account object which content is the actually JSON private key.
+Note that I've created a Google object that conains a service_account object which content is the actual JSON private key.

 ## Examples